actuallymentor/battery/README.md

 The first time you open the app, it will ask for your administator password so it can install the needed components.
 Please note that the app:

+- Discharges your battery until it reaches 80%, **even when plugged in**
 - Disables charging when your battery is above 80% charged
 - Enabled charging when your battery is under 80% charged
 - Keeps the limit engaged even after rebooting